katewhee/networking-course/_labs/chat-client.md

 - NetID: the NetID of the person using your application
 - Name: the human readable name of the person using your application.
 This is optional and if not provided, you can use the NetID as the name.
 - Hostname: The hostname of the broker.
 The default should be `localhost`.
 - Port: The port of the broker.
-The default should be 1885.
+The default should be 1885 or 1886 for WebSockets.

 You can choose to accept these arguments/options through the command line or through the graphical interface.